MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	  }
 	}

 This second solution has a big advantage when you add multiple different initializers.
 You won't have to repeat the default values inside each of these initializers.
-Another side effect of assiging default values is that we no longer need to declare the type of variables.
+Another side effect of assigning default values is that we no longer need to declare the type of variables.
 This Swift feature is called *type inference*.
-The compiler automatically detects the type of the value that we are assigning to a variable and uses that type for the variable declaration.
+The compiler automatically detects the type of the value that we are assigning to a variable.

 The third possible solution for implementing an initializer that does not receive values for all members is using *Optionals*.
 Optionals are a new feature in Swift.
 They are essential and we will discuss them in detail in  a separate tutorial.
 For now it is enough to know that Optionals are a way to represent values that can contain nothing.
 Here's what our struct could look like when using Optionals: